CharlieMartell/Compiler-Construction/README.md

 ```

-###The Machine Problems:
+### The Assignments:
-MP1: This mp implements the lexical analyzer from scratch without flex.
+1: This assignment implements the lexical analyzer from scratch without flex.

-MP2: This mp implements the recursive descent parser without the use of bison.
+2: This assignment implements the recursive descent parser without the use of bison.

-MP3: This mp implements the conversion of our Abstract Syntax Tree, to
+3: This assignment implements the conversion of our Abstract Syntax Tree, to
       LLVM intermediate representation. (without objects)

-MP4: This mp finishes the LLVM code generation supporting basic classes and new objects.
+4: This assignment finishes the LLVM code generation supporting basic classes and new objects.

-MP5: This mp implements two optimizations to the LLVM Compiler.
+5: This assignment implements two optimizations to the LLVM Compiler.
 The LICM and ADCE
 optimizations.